The Spoils of War (Game of Thrones): Filming

 "The Spoils of War" was directed by Matt Shakman.
 This was Shakman's first episode of Game of Thrones, but he had previously served as a director for several other television series, including Fargo, The Good Wife, Mad Men and It's Always Sunny in Philadelphia, among others.
 The battle sequence at the conclusion of the episode, which was nicknamed "The Loot Train Attack" by HBO, set an industry record for the most stuntmen set on fire, with real fire being used, rather than special effects, to simulate the dragon fire being emitted by Drogon.
 There were 73 "fire burns," in addition to 20 people being set on fire for a single shot.
 Filming of the attack sequence took approximately 18 main-unit days, five second-unit days, and several weeks for the effects-unit.
 In an interview with The Hollywood Reporter, Shakman spoke about the first time he read the script of the battle, saying "I was reading the script and this battle began and I kept turning pages and the battle kept going on page after page after page!
 The excitement, the stress and the fear all built at the same time, mirroring probably what was happening on screen.
 It was a huge opportunity and a challenge.
 I spent the better part of six months working on that one sequence."
 The "Loot Train Attack" was filmed in Los Barruecos, Province of Cáceres, Spain, and Emilia Clarke, who portrays Daenerys Targaryen, was filmed riding a motion base on a stage in Belfast in front of several green screens.
+Joseph Quinn booked the part of Koner, one of the two guards, alongside Danny Kirrane's Henk, who mistakes the returning Arya Stark for a miscreant, with Quinn and Kirrane filming their part on set in a rainy Belfast.
+Quinn impressed Shakman enough with his one line of telling Arya Stark to "f*ck off", leaving Shakman not content with downplaying his talent and wish to work with him again to the point they eventually reunited for the Marvel Cinematic Universe (MCU) film The Fantastic Four: First Steps where Shakman cast Quinn as Johnny Storm / Human Torch.